 I can remember my first visit to the Cornish Pasty Co.
-It wasn’t in Tempe, Arizona but in Las Vegas, Nevada.
-Just as in Tempe, the Las Vegas location was hidden in a drab strip mall off the beaten path.
+It wasn’t in Tempe, Arizona, but in Las Vegas.
+Like Tempe, the Las Vegas location was tucked away in a plain strip mall off the beaten path.
 When I walked through the doors from the bright Las Vegas sun into the dark and dimly lit restaurant, I wondered what I was getting myself into.
-At the time, even as a well-traveled foodie, I had no idea what a pasty was.
-But being an open-minded traveler, I took a seat at the bar and ordered a beer along with my first pasty.
-It was at this very moment I realized what I had been missing out on.
-The pasty was flaky on the outside while stuffed with delicious meats and vegetables on the inside.

-Fast forward a few years.
-During my annual spring training road trip to Arizona, I learned of a Cornish Pasty Co. location in Tempe.
-Excited and hungry, I decided to visit this location on University Dr. before a game at nearby Tempe Diablo Stadium.
 Knowing what to expect this time, I walked out of the bright Arizona sun into the dimly lit restaurant.
 The food, the beer, and the people were just as great as I had remembered.
-From this point on, I have made it a tradition to return to Cornish Pasty Co. on my annual spring training road trips.
+Since then, I have made it a tradition to return to Cornish Pasty Co. on my annual spring training road trips.

 So you might be wondering, what is a pasty?
 A pasty or Cornish pasty is a traditional British baked pastry filled with an assortment of ingredients such as meat or vegetables.